outpaddling/LPJS/README.md

 operating systems, we *strongly* recommend [pkgsrc](https://pkgsrc.org).
 The pkgsrc system is the only truly portable and strongly quality-controlled package manager in existence.
-Using pkgsrc will allow you to easily deploy the exact same versions of the software you need on BSD, Linux, and macOS, for example.
-It also has one of the larger collections among all package mangers, nearly 20,000 packages and growing at the time of this writing.
+Using pkgsrc will allow you to easily deploy the exact same versions of the software you need on any mainstream POSIX platform, such as BSD, Linux, and macOS.
+It also has one of the largest package collections among existing package managers, nearly 20,000 packages and growing at the time of this writing.

 Beware "community-based" package managers, to which just about anyone can commit packages.
 The quality of the packages will be about what you would